-The One Thing About The Powerball Jackpot That You Should Know If You Defy The Odds & Actually Win
+The One Thing You Should Know If You Win Powerball

 Winning the lottery is a dream for some — okay, like pretty much everyone.
 But coming into the kind of cash that Powerball is touting right now (a more-than-sizable $1.5 billion) can be like tossing yourself into the abyss of the financial unknown.
 Yes, the likelihood that you were a finance major in school is slightly higher than the likelihood that you will have the winning lotto numbers, but there's a whole lot to understand when it comes to having a monumentally-sized bank balance.
 So here's the one thing you should know in the case that you actually win the Powerball jackpot.